 How do I get my license back after a DUI in Illinois?

-Getting your license back depends on whether you were suspended or fully revoked.
-If your license is suspended, you might qualify for a Monitoring Device Driving Permit or be able to fully reinstate your license after the suspension ends.
-If your license is revoked, you’ll need to complete a formal reinstatement process that requires an alcohol and drug evaluation and may involve a Secretary of State hearing.
+Restoring your driver’s license depends on whether you are dealing with a suspension or a full revocation.
+For suspensions, you may be eligible for a Monitoring Device Driving Permit or full reinstatement after completing the suspension period.
+Revoked licenses require a formal reinstatement process, including an alcohol and drug evaluation and possibly a Secretary of State hearing.

 Why Choose Combs Waterkotte for DUI Defense in Jasper County, IL

-When you’re facing DUI charges in Jasper County, IL, you need more than just a lawyer — you need a defense team that knows how to fight, how to protect your license, and how to get results.
-Here’s why drivers throughout Jasper County, IL trust Combs Waterkotte to defend them in DUI cases.
+If you’re dealing with DUI charges in Jasper County, IL, you need more than a lawyer — you need a team that knows how to fight for you, defend your license, and get results.
+This is why drivers across Jasper County, IL choose Combs Waterkotte to protect them in DUI cases.

 Extensive DUI Defense Experience